Bala Gau Kashi Angai

-Synopsis
+Plot

 Madhuri, a resident in Pune is the daughter of a retired Forest Officer and lives with her brother and parents.
 Her father's friend's son, Vasant is staying with them till he completes his higher studies.
-Vasant & Madhuri are childhood friends and she is in love with Vasant, but he loves Alka, a girl from his college.
+Vasant and Madhuri are childhood friends and she is in love with Vasant, but he loves Alka, a girl from his college.
 One day, Vasant leaves urgently to meet his ailing father in Belgaum and returns with Alka, now his wife.
 Alka gives birth to a son and the boy is more attached to Madhuri, who also tends to shower him with motherly affection.
 One day, the baby accidentally slips from Madhuri's hands and dies.
-As a result Alka goes mad with shock.
-Madhuri in turn, gets married to Shridhar in order to bear a child and offer it to Alka with the hope of her recovery.
+As a result, Alka goes mad.
+Madhuri in turn, marries Shridhar in order to bear a child and offer it to Alka with the hope of her recovery.